Renewable Hydrogen: through concrete and clay, nature will find a way

 About our Centre for Energy

 The Newcastle University Centre for Research Excellence in Energy unites our academics and researchers across disciplines and faculties to tackle the global need for a rapid transition to clean affordable energy.
 We are taking a leading research role in this area exploring the technical, economic, health and societal opportunities and threats energy brings.
-We explore the prospects for innovation, skills and industry as well as the potentials of enablement for green growth and deliverable solutions for Net Zero.
-The Centre is led by Dr Sara Walker, Reader in Energy at Newcastle University and Director of the EPSRC National Centre for Energy Systems Integration.
+We explore the prospects for innovation, skills and industry as well as the potential of enablement for green growth and deliverable solutions for Net Zero.

 Photo by Kahika on Unsplash